-Formal Class Dress is required during the academic day from 8:00 a.m. - 3:15 p.m.
-Monday, Tuesday, Thursday, Friday.
-Semi-Formal Class Dress is required from 8:00 a.m. - 12:30 p.m. on Wednesday and Saturday and during Sunday Mass and Brunch.
+Canterbury believes that the classroom dress should reflect the seriousness of academic pursuits.
+Therefore, all clothing must be neat, clean, respectful, and professional and worn throughout the entirety of the Academic Day: from 8:00 a.m. - 3:30 p.m.
+Monday, Tuesday, Thursday, Friday; from 8:00 a.m. - 12:30 p.m. on Wednesday and Saturday; and during Sunday Mass and Brunch.
+All students participating in class are expected to adhere to this dress code.
 Exceptions to Canterbury Dress Code must be pre-approved by the Student Life Office and/or Canterbury Health Center Personnel.